weaveworks-experiments/flux-classic/web/README.md

 #### Using Prometheus's service discovery configs

 Prometheus has a [handful of "service discovery" mechanisms][prom-sd], which let you put a record of the hosts somewhere, which Prometheus will poll.

-For example, if you happen to be running all your containers on a <a href="">Weave</a> network, this can be as easy as making a DNS entry for each host,
+For example, if you happen to be running all your containers on a [Weave][weave-site] network, this can be as easy as making a DNS entry for each host,

 ```bash